Jazeh Tabatabai: Biography

-Tabatabai was born on January 17, 1931.
+Tabatabai was born on January 17, 1931, in Tehran, Pahlavi Iran.
 He wrote his first story, titled "Sand and Straw", at the age of 12 and subsequently entered other artistic fields.
 He went on to write and direct such plays as "Withering Blossoms", "Lord Chichi Yanf", "Footstep", and "Mister Muchul", and produced another of his own plays called "Scout Association".
 In 1947 he published "The Little Boy", a story.

 In 1951 Tabatabai earned a diploma from the School of Arts and displayed his art, which was then miniatures at his first art exhibition.
 Four years later he achieved the position of top student in the Film Direction and Principles of Theatre program at the Iranian College of Literature and produced the play "Sailor's Shirt".

-In 1961, he completed his painting courses at the College of Fine Arts and established the Modern Iran Art Gallery, the first art gallery in Iran.
+In 1961, he completed his college courses and established the Modern Iran Art Gallery on Takht Jamshid Street, the first art gallery in Iran.

 Works

 Tabatabai's works can be found in major collections and in many museums around the globe including the Louvre and the Metropolitan Museum of Art.
 Additionally, his works have been displayed in exhibitions in England, India, Italy, Germany, Spain, Greece, Australia, France and the United States.

 The Artists' House Khaneh-ye Honarmandan in Tehran held an exhibition of Tabatabai's sculptures at the turn of 2018 and 2019.